gsknnft/QWormhole/README.md

 ## ML adapters

 QWormhole now ships with a real ML hook so telemetry can be scored without pulling in an external stack.

+> Sovereign/mesh deployments often need to close the loop between transport telemetry (drops, latency skew, entropy collapse) and routing or throttling decisions.
+The ML adapter API is a portable way to derive those signals (in-process, RPC, or spawned CLI) without forcing any specific analytics stack.
+If you prefer raw metrics, leave the default adapter alone or swap in `createNoopAdapter`.

 - **Default (`qworm_torch`)** – derives entropy/coherence/anomaly scores from any numeric metrics using the same negentropic math the transport uses elsewhere.
 Installs get useful signals immediately, no RPC required.
 - **RPC adapter** – forward metrics to an HTTP endpoint.
 Configure with `QWORMHOLE_ML_ADAPTER=rpc` and `QWORMHOLE_ML_RPC_URL=https://...`.
 Optional `QWORMHOLE_ML_RPC_HEADERS` (JSON or `key:value,key:value`) and `QWORMHOLE_ML_RPC_TIMEOUT`.